 Some 30 million people have sent their DNA to be analyzed by companies like 23andMe and AncestryDNA.
 But what happens once the sample is in the hands of testing companies, and how accurate are their results?
 NOVA explores the power of genetic data to reveal family connections, ancestry, and health risks—and even solve criminal cold cases.
 But alongside the benefits of these rapidly growing genetic databases are serious unintended consequences.
-(Premiered January 13, 2021)
+(Enjoy this program with Audio Description.)

 More Ways to Watch

 PBS Airdate: January 13, 2021

 DANI SHAPIRO (Writer): If my father wasn’t my biological father, who was?
 Something very, very important was kept from me.